javedali99/Ali_et_al_2025_compound-flooding-impacts-usa/README.md

 Scripts to visualize the results of flood driver analysis:
 - **`8_heatmaps_for_all_counties.py`**: Generates heatmaps to display driver contributions across all counties.
 - **`9_piecharts_for_compound_events.py`**: Creates pie charts showing the contributions of each driver to flooding events for key counties.
 - **`16_barplot-state-level-ce.py`**: Produces bar plots highlighting the percentage of compound events and losses at the state level.
+- **`15_create-maps-for-spatial-distributions.py`**: Creates choropleth maps to visualize flood driver contributions and loss metrics across counties.